Embrace Multisets: Prime Factorization, GCD, and LCM

 Click for proof

-We noted above that $\factor$ and $\mult$ are bijections and inverses of each other.
-Hence, it suffices to show that $\factor$ is a homomorphism of lower-bounded lattices and preserves multiplication as well as division.
+We noted above that fact and mult are bijections and inverses of each other.
+Hence, it suffices to show that fact is a homomorphism of lower-bounded lattices and preserves multiplication as well as division.

-To arrive at line $(\mathrm{iv})$, we used that Theorem 3.1 already established $\factor$ being a lattice homomorphism on the sublattice $\divLattice$.
-For line $(\mathrm{v})$, we used the sign decomposition of multisets from Lemma 2.7, and for line $(\mathrm{vi})$ we used Lemma 2.9.
+To arrive at line (iv), we used that Theorem 3.1 already established fact being a lattice homomorphism on the sublattice Lβ„•.
+For line (v), we used the sign decomposition of multisets from Lemma 2.7, and for line (vi) we used Lemma 2.9.

 5 Future Work